apd10/compressed-embeddings/meetings/meeting1.md

 | FullEmbedding  | True     | 32768 | 100000000 |  5.62251 |   14.1575 | 444.051    |    463.831  | 381.5MB | adam    |
 |----------------|----------|-------|-----------|----------|-----------|------------|-------------|---------|---------|

+Q. Are there latency improvements possible to this code?
+A.
+ -  This version of ROBE-Z uses pytorch for vectorized operations.
+I am sure it can be improved with custom code
+ -  It uses hash function with mod operations which are slow. with cheaper hash functions, it can be improved further ()

 Full details : (pytorch ROBE-Z : )[pytorch benchmark](../cpu_robez/)

 Full details : (tensorflow ROBE-Z (victors code): )[tensorflow benchmark](../)